nisisiyishou/CityLens/README.md

 ## Overview

-CityLens is a lightweight mobile app that helps people build a more human connection with their city through three complementary pathways:
+CityLens is a lightweight web app that helps people build a more human connection with their city through three complementary pathways:

 1. **Infrastructure Path** – a people-first utility map showing nearby **toilets, bins, water stations, and power plugs**, with context like venue/floor and hours (useful for gig workers and everyday walkers).
 2. **Forgotten Stories Line** – narrative walking routes with **VR/360°** moments that overlay past and present for lesser-known places.